RAPID WEIGHT LOSS

 Several studies have shown that deficiency of vitamins and minerals are related to hair health.
 While following a ketogenic diet, many people only concentrate on macros which are fat, protein, and carbohydrates.
 They hardly talk about micros like vitamins and minerals which are equally important.
 When you are in the state of nutritional ketosis, there is rapid water loss from your body.
 As a result, essential vitamins and minerals get flushed out with your urine.
 The scientific reason behind this is that when you consume less carbohydrate, your body produces less insulin, and the glycogen stored in your body gets depleted.
 When glycogen stores are depleted, your kidneys excrete water along with electrolytes like sodium, zinc, magnesium, potassium, and iodine in large amounts.
 Lack of vitamins can also lead to hair loss when you are having a ketogenic diet.

+You need to concentrate on your micros along with your macros.
+Include foods that are rich in zinc, magnesium, potassium, and iodine.
 If you are interested to know more about these essential vitamins and minerals, please read the following articles “Magnesium Deficiency Raises Your Risk of Many Chronic Ailments and Premature Death”, Potassium Plays a Key Role in Your Everyday Functions, and “The Best Food Sources of Potassium”.

 Eat food which is rich in biotin or you may consider taking a biotin supplement.
 Foods like cauliflower, avocados, mushroom, spinach, cheese, egg yolks, nuts, fish, meat or organ meats are rich in biotin.